The City of Airdrie Roads department has completed the residential sweeping program for 2020

 Spring clean-up is an annual program that removes winter sanding material and other debris accumulated during the winter months from roadways, sidewalks and boulevards.
 This prevents the material from entering the storm drains and helps keep city waterways, such as Nose Creek, cleaner.

-Divided into two phases, the program begins in late April and wraps up at the end of June.
+Street sweeping begins in late April and wraps up at the end of June.
+It's broken into two phases:

 - Phase 1: Sweeping arterial roads, boulevards and medians